PayMCP/paymcp-ts/README.md

 **Provider‑agnostic payment layer for MCP (Model Context Protocol) tools and agents.**

+> 🆕 **x402 protocol is now fully supported.** PayMCP includes native support for the [x402 payment protocol](https://www.x402.org/) and a dedicated `Mode.X402` for clients capable of automatic on-chain payments.

 `paymcp` is a lightweight SDK that helps you add monetization to your MCP‑based tools, servers, or agents.
 Pick per‑tool pricing (pay‑per‑request) or subscription gating while still using MCP's native tool/resource interface.

 See the [full documentation](https://paymcp.info).